Your 4 Biggest W-4 Questions, Answered

 - Are you filing as head of household?
 (If you answer “yes” to all of the questions below, this may be your filing status.)

-- In 2018, you paid over half of the cost to manage your home
+- You paid over half of the cost to manage your home

 - As of December 31st, you were not married